Built in 2005, by the Foss Maritime Shipyard of Rainier, Oregon (hull #3) as the Morgan Foss for the Foss Maritime Company of Seattle, Washington.

 In 2013, the Hawaiian Tug and Barge Company, and the Young Brothers Company.
 Were absorbed into the Foss Marine Holdings Company of Seattle, Washington.
 Where the tug retained her name.

 Powered by two, Caterpillar 3512B HD diesel engines.
 With Rolls Royce US205 FP z drives.
-For a rated 5,080 horsepower.
+She is a twin screw tractor tug, rated at 5,080 horsepower.

 Her electrical service is provided by two,125kW Marathon generator sets.
 Driven by two, John Deere 6081 diesel engines.
 The tug's capacities are 10,000 gallons of fuel oil, 342 gallons of lube oil and 500 gallons of fresh water.